andycungkrinx91/fokus-grammar/README.md

 6. Click "Check Answer" to submit your answer and receive feedback
 7. Review the feedback and explanation to improve your understanding

-## LM Studio Integration
+## Llama Integration

-This application integrates with LM Studio to generate grammar questions and provide feedback.
-Make sure LM Studio is running with a compatible model before using the application.
+This application integrates with Llama to generate grammar questions and provide feedback.
+Make sure Llama is running with a compatible model before using the application.

 ## File Structure